This article goes into the nitty-gritty details of how reading mode parses certain metadata about articles from

-Every reading mode wants to display an appropriate title for the article that’s displayed.
+Every reading mode wants to display an appropriate title for the displayed article.
 However, some also include a byline as well.
 A byline is often the very first paragraph below the headline of an article; crediting the article author.
 Bylines often include the publication time as well as the name of the author.

 The following table gives an overview of which implementations use which parsers, the metadata they extract, and the method they use to extract it.

 |GNOME Web||Mozilla Readability||

 |Samsung Browser (Android)|

 Dates, when included, are displayed in the format they’re in when detected on the page.
 None of the parsers try to parse the date string or do any kind of localization on it.

 The rest of the article will go into details about each of the above parsers and how they pick out metadata.
 Before I get into that, I’ll quickly address a common problem which may very well be the reason why you’re reading this article.

 You may see an unwanted (in reading mode implementations that doesn’t support it) or duplicated (in reading mode implementations that does) byline or publication date.
 It can be difficult to work out how to get rid of these.

 The following markup will solve this problem in all reading mode implementations assuming that the parser in question can properly detect both the author and publication time.
 This works even in browsers that don’t make use of the byline.